-Set forth below are the professional fees billed by PwC for the fiscal years ended December 31, 2022 and 2021.
+Set forth below are the professional fees billed by PwC for the fiscal years ended December 31, 2023 and 2022.
 It is the Audit Committee's policy that all services performed by and all fees paid to the independent registered public accounting firm require the Audit Committee's prior approval.
-As such, all audit, audit-related tax and other fees were pre-approved by the Audit Committee.
+As such, all audit, audit-related, tax, and other fees were pre-approved by the Audit Committee.

-Dollars in Thousands
+Dollars in 7 housands

-Fees FY 2022 FY 2021
+Fees FY 2023 FY 2022

-Audit Fees(1) \$ 6,856 \$5,358
+Audit Fees(1) \$ 5,546 \$ 6,856

-Audit-Related Fees(2) 4,248 595
+Audit-Related Fees (2) 1,934 4,248

-Tax Fees(3) 450 618
+Tax Fees (3) 840 450

-All Other Fees (4) 5 850
+All Other Fees(4) - 5

-Total Fees \$11,559 \$7,422
+Total Fees \$ 8,320 \$ 11,559

+(1) Aggregate fees from PwC for audit or review services in accordance with the standa rds of the PCAOB and fees for services, such as statutory audits and r eview of

-- (1) Aggregate fees from PwC for audit or review services in accordance with the standards of the PCAOB and fees for services, such as statutory audits and review of documents filed with the SEC.
-Audit fees also include fees paid in connection with services required for compliance with Section 404 of the Sarbanes-Oxley Act. - (2) Aggregate fees from PwC for assurance and related services which primarily include, with respect to 2022, due diligence on acquisition targets and services related to the sale of a majority interest in our industrial businesses, and, with respect to 2021, due diligence on acquisition targets and services related to the sale of our TransCore business. - (3) Tax fees include tax compliance, assistance with tax audits, tax advice and tax planning data. - (4) All other fees include XBRL tagging services and transaction support.
+Aggregate fees from PwC for audit or review services in accordance with the standards of the PCAOB and fees for services, such as statutory audits and review of documents filed with the SEC.
+Audit fees also include fees paid in connection with services required for compliance with Section 404 of the Sarbanes-Oxley Act.

+(2) Aggregate fees from PwC for assurance and related services which primarily include, with respect to 2023, due diligence on acquisition targets and additional services related to the sale of a majority interest in our industrial businesses in 2022, and, with respect to 2022, due diligence on acquisition targets and services related to the sale of a majority interest in our industrial businesses.

+(3) Tax fees include tax compliance, assistance with tax audits, tax advice and tax planning data.

+(4) All other fees include XBRL tagging services.